ARRANGING A FUNERAL

 We all grieve in different ways and following the death of a child, for many it is a long, slow process that never really ends.
 Many people feel tearful and sad for many weeks and months after their child’s death.
 Grieving can feel like being on a roller coaster, up one minute and down the next – it’s hard to know what you will be feeling.

 Many parents find they are helped when they give themselves time together to talk about their feelings – some find they need spiritual or grief support from a minister, the help of an experienced bereavement or relationship counsellor or draw comfort from attending bereavement groups.
-Please visit our contacts for details of bereaved parents who can help.
+Please feel free to speak to a member of our team for more information.

 What the fund covers